rafaelmardojai/firefox-gnome-theme/README.md

 ## Development

-If you wanna mess around the styles and change something, or create a light variant of this theme, you might find these things useful.
+If you wanna mess around the styles and change something, you might find these things useful.

 To use the Inspector to debug the UI, open the developer tools (F12) on any page, go to options, check both of those: